 The water area is right beside the playground, which is fenced up near the road and has a greenspace and forest on the other sides.
-It’s ringed by trees and there were benches and picnic tables scattered around with quite a few tables in the shade.
+It’s ringed by trees and there are benches and picnic tables scattered around with quite a few tables in the shade, including a couple of new ones made just for toddlers.

 Things to note: